TOKYO – THE WORLD CITY OF PUBLIC CYCLING

 Based on these available figures on bicycle commuting, the graph clearly demonstrates that among the top-tier World Cities – the dominant population centres in the developed world – only Tokyo seems to have excelled at integrating this healthy and environmentally friendly transportation mode into its urban life.
 Since top-tier World Cities regularly serve as models and sources of inspiration for other cities, these influential population centres can be considered the geographic points of reference for long-lasting trends, possessing a tremendous capacity to shape the view of what urban living will look like in the 21st century (as argued in ‘The sporting clout of prime World Cities’).
 In short, their global impact must not be underestimated.

 Thus it is reasonable to suggest that Tokyo’s impressive public cycling culture could potentially symbolise a ‘Future City’, inspiring other cities to put greater emphasis on reducing carbon emissions, diversifying their urban transport systems and promoting healthy urban lifestyle.
-Before assessing the feasibility of such a World City soft power effect, however, this special report will identify and evaluate the conditions that laid the foundation for Tokyo’s successful public cycling culture (for further reading, see ‘A favourable urban spatial structure’ and ‘Bicycle infrastructure – Tokyo’s unconventional path’).
+Before assessing the feasibility of such a World City soft power effect, however, this special report will identify and evaluate the conditions that laid the foundation for Tokyo’s successful public cycling culture (for further reading, see the chapters ‘A favourable urban spatial structure’ and ‘Bicycle infrastructure – Tokyo’s unconventional path’).

-Bicycle commuting in Tokyo’s 23 Special Wards
+Bicycle Commuting in Tokyo’s 23 Special Wards

 In Tokyo the bicycle commuting share of 13.5% is rather unequally distributed across its core urban area, the so-called 23 Special Wards – the most populous part of the Tokyo prefecture in which 9.2 million of the 13.2 million residents live.
 The latest official data reveal that the lowest bicycle commuting rates among employed Tokyoites are observed in the city’s central wards: merely 5.5 per cent in the Minato ward, for instance.
 In contrast, in the north-eastern and southern wards one in five to six commuters prefers to cycle to workplace – as illustrated in the chart below, with nearly 20 per cent the Adachi ward shows the highest proportion of bicycle commuters among the 23 Special Wards.